 This draft revised guidance issued in 2017 explains the FDA’s current thinking on regulation of IGAs in animals and clarifies the circumstances where, based on low risk, FDA does not expect developers to submit applications for approval.
 FDA is working to finalize the revised draft guidance.

 Q: How does the agency regulate IGAs in animals?

-A: FDA generally regulates IGAs in animals, including IGAs produced by genetic engineering and genome editing, under the new animal drug provisions of the FD&C Act and FDA’s regulations for new animal drugs.
-What this means in practice is that FDA ensures that the IGA is safe for the animal, safe for anyone that may consume food from the animal, and that it is effective, i.e. it does what the developer claims it will do.
+A: FDA’s approval of IGAs in animals ensures that the IGA is safe for the animal, safe for anyone that may consume food from the animal, and that it is effective, i.e. it does what the developer claims it will do.
 For IGAs that we approve, we also assess the environmental impacts of approving the application and determine if any potential impacts are significant.
 FDA’s review is science- and risk-based.
-Where we determine that an IGA product poses a low risk, we intend to exercise enforcement discretion and we do not expect that sponsors will submit an application for approval.
+Where we determine that an IGA product poses a low risk based on a review that focuses on safety, we intend to exercise enforcement discretion and we do not expect that developers will submit an application for approval.

 Q: When should developers of IGAs in animals first come to FDA?